Last updated on March 18, 2026

 Even outside of the land sacrifice mechanic, this is a good aggressive card.
 Red has plenty of solid ways to grow this card and begin slinging Lightning Bolts or higher the next turn, especially when paired with white.

-Hammer of Purphoros is undoubtedly the best red card for sacrificing lands.
+Hammer of Purphoros is undoubtedly a great red card for sacrificing lands.
 On top of being an enchantment and an artifact and giving your creatures haste, this bad boy lets you put 3/3 golem creatures into play for the price of a sacrificed land, tapping the Hammer, and paying .

 I’ve personally never even activated that ability, but the haste going to all your creatures is really quite powerful for most red Commander decks.